 BI has changed a lot in the last two decades.
 Technologies and best practices have evolved, and we've found more ways in which a BI program can deliver value.
 Some of these innovations have occurred outside of IT or the BI Competency Centers that many businesses have established.
 At the same time, many organizations are moving to make business units autonomous.

 These changes lead many people to ask what exactly is BI?
 Is it a box on the org chart?
 Does it include analytics that were never done by IT?
-How do data government and master data management fit in?
+How do data governance and master data management fit in?

 Business Intelligence Defined